adshares/ads/README.md

 ### Master node

-To setup the master node, you will need to provide a secret key (64 hexadecimal digits) and a node identifier (4 hexadecimal digits).
+To set up the master node, you will need to provide a secret key (64 hexadecimal digits) and a node identifier (4 hexadecimal digits).
-Usually you will also need to specify an IP address.
+Usually, you will also need to specify an IP address.

 1. Install binaries from official PPA